843773493/Hiden_desktop_icon/README.md

 Addition

 This is what I came up with when I was using the wallpaper engine so that when I set up my computer I could see the full wallpaper instead of a bunch of ICONS. ╮(╯▽╰)╭
+Thanks to newbing, who has improved my efficiency a lot.